Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 — josh jentzsch (@trashus) January 21, 2017

-After all, Donald Trump was shown to be the President of the United States in The Simpsons in an episode 15 years ago.
+After all, Donald Trump was shown to be the president of the United States in The Simpsons in an episode 15 years ago.
 It seemed like a joke back then – but look at America 15 years later.

 Not only did the Simpsons predict Trump winning, they even “predicted” the electoral map and they got it right. pic.twitter.com/GL5vXmc7Vv